urnathan/moke/README.md

 and anchored to the end with `$` -- but it is _not_ a regexp.
 Use `^` and `$` to force an exact match.

+The OPTIONS are:

+* `-h` Help text.

+* `-l` Keys for LeftButton.

+* `-m` Keys for MiddleButton.

+* `-r` Keys for RightButton.

+* `-v` Be verbose.
+Provides helpful diagnostics about device names and mouse button emulation.

+A key combination is either a one or two key names, separated by a `+`.
+If a the first key of a two-key chord is also the single key for another mouse button, the chord will take priority.
+There is also hysteresis for chords where the second key does not need to remain pressed for the duration of the emulated mouse button press.
+In addition to emulating mouse buttons, the keys for that button are emulated as released.
+This allows an Alt key to participate in a mouse button chord, but not cause applications to consider you as pressing Mouse+Alt.
+If you need Mouse+Alt functionality you will need to also press the other Alt button.

 # Defaults

-The default keyboard match is ` keyboard$`, which as explained above anchors a case-insensitive test to the end of the keyboard's name.
+The default keyboard match used if no KEYBOARD argument is provided.
+It is ` keyboard$`, which as explained above anchors the partial name to the end of the device's name.
 All my laptops report a keyboard named `AT Translated Set 2 keyboard`, and the final word is sufficiently unique.

-The default mapping I use is:
+To provide an empty partial name, and avoid the default, use an empty string for the argument (`''`).

+If no `-l`, `-m` or `-r` options are given, a default mapping is provided.
+It is:

 * Windows -> LeftButton
 * Windows+LeftAlt -> MiddleButton
 * RightCtrl+RightAlt -> MiddleButton
 * RightCtrl -> RightMouse

-This means the RightCtrl key is not otherwise useable -- but I remap the CapsLock key to Ctrl functionality.<a href="#1"><sup>1</sup></a>
-The chords needed for MiddleButton can be done with one hand -- leaving the other to operate the touchpad itself.
+These mappings mean the RightCtrl key is not otherwise useable -- but I remap the CapsLock key to Ctrl functionality.<a href="#1"><sup>1</sup></a> The chords needed for MiddleButton can be done with one hand -- leaving the other to operate the touchpad itself.

+# Errors

+Moke's error messages should be clear enough.
+It does not permit more than one instance of the Moke device.
+It reminds you if it is not running as root, and cannot find a device.

 # SetUid